dominickpastore/ruddr/docs/usage.rst

 apply to Ruddr as a whole::

   [ruddr]
-  addrfile = /var/lib/misc/ruddr.addrfile
+  datadir = /var/lib/ruddr
   notifier = <notifier name>
   log = <file path or syslog or stderr>

+The ``datadir`` option specifies the path to a directory where Ruddr can keep runtime data, including:

-The ``addrfile`` option allows you to change the path to the addrfile, a file where Ruddr keeps track of the IP address currently published with each provider.
-The default is ``/var/lib/misc/ruddr.addrfile``.
+- The addrfile, where Ruddr keeps track of the IP address currently published with each provider
+- The Public Suffix List cache, used to infer zones from fully-qualified domain names, if necessary (only used for certain types of updaters)

+The default ``datadir`` is ``/var/lib/ruddr``.

 The ``notifier`` option allows you to specify a default notifier.
 This is the notifier that gets used for updaters that don't specify their own notifier.
 It can be useful if you have multiple updaters that all need to get their IP address from the same source.
 You can also use one or both of ``notifier4`` and ``notifier6`` in place of ``notifier``, as described under :ref:`updater_config`.
-None of these options are required if your updaters all specify their own notifiers.
+None of these ``notifier`` options are required if your updaters all specify their own notifiers.

 The ``log`` option allows you to specify where Ruddr should log to.
 The choices are ``syslog`` (the default), ``stderr``, or a path to a logfile.
 (Note that